top of page

 Freedom requires Responsibility

 Most people don’t believe it's a punishment to restrict a toddler from crossing the street on his own.
 This is because freedom cannot exist without responsibility.
 The more responsibility the child demonstrates, the more freedom he can enjoy.
-This principle has been true all around the world since the beginning of Humankind.
+This principle has been true worldwide since the beginning of Humankind.
 Your teenager is not an exception.

 Four-year-old won’t get ready for bed